 It refers to paying an agency for the debt in exchange for them removing their account from your credit report.

-Start negotiations with Bonneville Collections by offering to pay them anywhere from 30% to 50% of the total balance.
+Start negotiations with them by offering to pay them anywhere from 30% to 50% of the total balance.

 Work with them until you get to an amount at which they are willing to remove the account from your credit report.